EFAP Section 3

 4. The Lead Agency may serve as the Food Bank if elected to do so.

-1. The Lead Agency and participating Food Pantries may allocate funds for the purchase of special dietary needs (SDN) food to benefit clients with special needs such as:
+1. The Lead Agency and participating Food Pantries may allocate funds for the purchase of specific foods to benefit clients with special needs such as:

 1. Baby foods and formula.